-In order to safeguard the interest of individual Director, the Company has also arranged directors' and officers' liability insurance for the Directors.
+In order to safeguard the interest of individual Directors, the Company has also arranged directors' and officers' liability insurance for the directors of the Company.

 CHAIRMAN AND CHIEF EXECUTIVE OFFICER

 The CG Code requires that the roles of Chairman and Chief Executive be separate and not performed by the same individual to ensure there is a clear division of responsibilities between the Chairman and the management executives.